Skip to main content

 Hail damage claims are not simple.
 The interaction between hailstone size, shape, mass, velocity, angle of impact, and roofing material properties creates enormous variability in real-world damage.
 Insurance companies prefer to reduce this complexity to a single number — “the hail was X inches” — because a single number is easy to use in a denial letter.

-The IBHS research proves that this simplification is scientifically indefensible.
-Hailstorms produce a wide range of stone sizes.
-The largest stones are far bigger than the average.
+The IBHS field research undermines this simplification.
+Hailstorms produce a wide range of stone sizes, the largest of which can substantially exceed the typical or representative size used in weather reports.
 Real hailstones behave differently from lab test projectiles.
 And the farther you get from controlled laboratory conditions, the less predictable the damage becomes.

 None of this means every hail claim is valid.
 But it does mean that a denial based solely on “the reported hail size was too small” is not supported by the science.
 If your insurer is making that argument, they owe you a better explanation.